 Built for the 1992 Olympic Games, it was inaugurated in 1990.

-It is considered the gem of the “Anillo Olímpico de Montjuïc,” which also includes facilities such as the Estadio Olímpico and the Piscinas Picornell (Picornell Pools).
+It is considered the gem of the so-called “Anillo Olímpico de Montjuïc,” which also includes facilities such as the Estadio Olímpico and the Piscinas Picornell (Picornell Pools).

 Initially planned to last only six months (the duration of the Exposition), its success has allowed it to remain intact to this day.

-Other notable buildings in the square include the Centro Comercial Las Arenas (a former bullring now a shopping mall, designed in “neomudéjar” style, an Islamic-inspired style), as well as the Torres Venecianas, inspired by the famous bell tower in Venice, built by Ramon Reventós for the 1929 International Exposition.
+Other notable buildings in the square include the Centro Comercial Las Arenas (a former bullring now a mall, designed in “neomudéjar” style, an Islamic-inspired style), as well as the “Torres Venecianas,” inspired by the famous belfry in Venice, built by Ramon Reventós for the International Exposition of 1929.

 - Private transportation